Welcome to my kitchen.

 The two stools I keep at the bar make a great place to enjoy a quick cup of coffee or a great place my granddaughters can stand and watch me cook.

-And finally a peek into my antique cupboards collection.
+And finally, a peek into my antique cupboards collection.
 I love old stuff and these antique cupboards store an array of goodies.
-The first one, with open shelves, is filled with my canned produce and this Hoosier cupboard stores my table clothes, place mats, a set of Christmas dishes along with an assortment vases and candles I use throughout the year.
+The first one, with open shelves, is filled with my canned produce and this Hoosier cupboard stores my table cloths, place mats, a set of Christmas dishes along with an assortment vases and candles I use throughout the year.

 So there you have it a walk through my farmhouse kitchen…Tracy style.
 I hope you enjoyed it and look forward to you coming back again for a visit!